fazam0616/MCCompiler/docs/README.md

 ## What is MCL?

-MCL (Minecraft Computer Language) is a simple, C-like programming language designed for educational purposes.
+MCL (Minecraft Computer Language) is a simple, C-like programming language designed for a 16 bit computer, implemented in Minecraft.
 It compiles to a custom assembly language that runs on a simulated virtual machine with graphics capabilities.

 ## Your First MCL Program